 Explore the beautiful glaciers of Iceland during the summer season and experience the thrill of activities like hiking, climbing, kayaking, and snowmobiling.
 Enjoy breathtaking views and magnificent vistas as you traverse the glaciers in one of the world’s most picturesque settings.

 These three largest glaciers offer most of these activities.

-- Mýrdalsjökull – 3rd largest glacier in Iceland – less than 2 hours drive from Reykjavik.
-Glacier hikes and Ice Climbing on Sólheimajökull (a tongue of Mýrdalsjökull).
+- Mýrdalsjökull – 3rd largest glacier in Iceland, is less than a 2-hour drive from Reykjavik.
+Glacier hikes and ice climbing on Sólheimajökull (a tongue of Mýrdalsjökull).

-- Vatnjökull – largest glacier in Iceland – more than 4 hours drive from Reykjavik.
-Glacier hikes & Ice climbing on Skaftafellsjökull and Breiðamerkurjökull (both tongues on the Southern edge of Vatnjökull glacier).
+- Vatnjökull – largest glacier in Iceland, is more than 4 hours drive from Reykjavik.
+Glacier hikes and ice climbing on Skaftafellsjökull and Breiðamerkurjökull (both tongues on the southern edge of Vatnjökull glacier).

-- Langjökull – 2nd largest glacier in Iceland – reachable by 4×4.
-Ice tunnel and skidoo tours with depatures from Gullfoss waterfall or Reykjavik.
+- Langjökull, the second largest glacier in Iceland, is reachable by 4×4.
+Ice tunnel and snowmobile tours with departures from Gullfoss waterfall or Reykjavik

 If you are on an Iceland Self-Drive, it is usual to join the activity at the location.
 Otherwise, you can combine a glacier activity with a day tour from Reykjavik.